ETKuppens/2IS70-G22/README.md

 ### Tutor
 - Djordje Momčilović

+## Installion
+As the app is not yet published on the Google Play Store you can install it by downloading the apk file provided.

 ## User Scenario
 ### Both user types
 - A user can create an account by pressing the "sign up" button on the login page.